 Looking for some fun with the whole family?
 For two animal experiences that couldn’t be more different, visit Park Hall Countryside Experience or the British Ironwork Centre.
 Both are great for children but have something more for every member of the family.
 At Park Hall there is not only the farm attraction but also the Trenches Experience, Welsh Guards Museum and great outdoor activities too, bring a picnic or enjoy the delicious food in the Café.

 Walkers are welcome here and there are walks to suit every enthusiast.
 Offa’s Dyke strides along the border between Powys and Shropshire and Rodney’s Pillar is a particular favourite.
 Whether you like to hike or stroll, amble or ramble, our border landscapes offer myriad opportunities to wonder at the Borderlands between Shropshire and Wales.
 There’s a lot of water in the Borderlands too!
 Take a day to stroll around Lake Vyrnwy or Ellesmere’s meres or along the canal towpaths and don’t miss the waterfall at Llanrhaeadr – higher than Niagara.
-The peaceful Horseshoe falls start the beginning of the canal at Llangollen and sitting snugly on the banks of the River Severn, the timber framed church at Melverley is juts stunning.
+The peaceful Horseshoe Falls start the beginning of the canal at Llangollen and sitting snugly on the banks of the River Severn, the timber framed church at Melverley is just stunning.
 A lovely way to spend a couple of hours is by horse drawn boat – slide along Llangollen Canal from Llangollen Wharf or glide along pulled by Cracker the horse on The Montgomery canal at Maesbury.

 Oswestry is fest fabulous all year and many events showcase the best of our local artists, especially on Open Studio Weekends in June.
 There are music events scattered through the year so don’t miss The Whittington International Chamber Music Festival in May or the free concerts in Cae Glas Park in summer.
 It could be a brass band or reggae, so bring a picnic and sit and relax.
 If food is an art then you certainly mustn’t miss the Food Festival in July., still one of the few free foodie festivals, the streets are full of delicious local flavours for the whole weekend.
 August 2019 sees the second Oswestry Hot Air Balloon Carnival.
 Taking off from Cae Glas Park the hot air balloons will soar over the town centre where there will be markets, entertainment and fun.
 More events not to be missed are the annual agricultural show – Oswestry Show and The Eckford Sweet Pea Festival at Wem.